JulianOzelRose/File-Attribute-Changer/README.md

 # File Attribute Changer
 A simple file attribute modification tool.
-It allows users to manipulate various attributes and properties associated with files, such as modifying timestamps, setting attributes like Read-only, Hidden, Compressed, Encrypted, and System.
+It allows users to manipulate various attributes and properties associated with files, such as modifying timestamps, setting attributes like read-only, hidden, compressed, encrypted, and system.
 The purpose of this program is to better understand the Windows API and the .NET Framework, specifically with file manipulation and bitmasks.